Roy Belton

-Roy Belton (1900 or 1901 – August 28, 1920) was a 19-year-old white man arrested in Tulsa, Oklahoma with a female accomplice for the August 21, 1920 hijacking and shooting of a white man, local taxi driver Homer Nida.
+Roy Belton (1900 or 1901 – August 28, 1920) was a 19-year-old white man arrested in Tulsa, Oklahoma with a female accomplice for the August 21, 1920, robbery and murder of a white man, local taxi driver Homer Nida.
 He was taken from the county jail by a group of armed men, after a confrontation with the sheriff, and taken to an isolated area where he was lynched.

 Background

 Nida, hospitalized with a gunshot wound to the stomach, had identified Belton as the person who robbed and shot him.
 Belton confessed after being arrested, but told police the shooting was an accident.
 Rumors began to spread of mob justice if Nida died.
 While Nida was hospitalized, local newspaper the Tulsa Tribune published Belton's photo and said that he "planned to escape on a plea of insanity".
 Nida died a week after being shot, and his wife was quoted as saying "I hope that justice will be done for they have taken an innocent life and ruined my happiness.
 They deserve to be mobbed but the other way is better".